-Plus, dishes and dust to distract.
+Plus, dishes, changing the kids curtains, and dust to distract.
 To overcome that overwhelm, it's essential to focus on your why and pair those goals with realistic expectations.
 Also, a good planner can be a homeschool mom's best friend.

 PRO – You can adapt to your child's interests, their strengths, and their weaknesses.
 This becomes especially important as your kids age.

 This year each of my children have an independent project geared for their current career plan.
 I was able to change the math curriculum we were using for my daughter because she wasn't learning with our current curriculum.